 The highlight of the La Ciudad Perdida tour is your visit to the archaeological site.
 There is not much left, but you will be amazed by the colors, mystery and peacefulness, as you won’t find many visitors here.
 But not only the destination is worth it, the landscape, lush vegetation and isolated indigenous communities along the way, will make every day of this trip unforgettable.
 All tours start in Santa Marta but it is also possible to be picked up in Minca.

+Do you also want to hike the Lost City?
+You can book your tour here.
 In the next article you can read everything you want to know about the Lost City trek and hike in Colombia, including a packing list + many useful tips.

 How long do you want to stay in Minca Colombia